Bergman kernels on punctured Riemann surfaces: Bergman kernels on the punctured unit disc

-Observe that the expected behavior for an Einstein metric of scalar curvature $-4$ such as $\omega_{\D^*}$, at least on compact subsets of $\D^*$, according to \eqref{e:bke}, Theorem \ref{T:bke} and Corollary \ref{C:bke}, is $B_p^{\D^*}(z) - \frac{(p-1)}{2\pi}=\mathcal{O}(p^{-\infty})$.
-From our explicit description of $B_p^{\D^*}$, we hence benefit an improvement, namely \emph{exponential decay} of the remainder, and extension of such an asymptotic result \textit{up to the exterior boundary} $\partial\D$ of $\D^*$, as well as an estimate on how close to the singularity $0\in \D$ such an exponential decay holds.
+Observe that the expected behavior for an Einstein metric of scalar curvature $-4$ such as $\omega_{\D^*}$, at least on compact subsets of $\D^*$, according to \eqref{e:bke}, Theorem \ref{T:bke} and Corollary \ref{C:bke}, is $B_p^{\D^*}(z) - \frac{p-1}{2\pi}=\mathcal{O}(p^{-\infty})$.
+From our explicit description of $B_p^{\D^*}$, we hence benefit an improvement, namely the existence of regions of \emph{exponential decay} of the remainder, such regions extending \textit{up to the exterior boundary} $\partial\D$ of $\D^*$ on one side, and \textit{exponentially close to the singularity $0\in \D$} on the other side; we also get a first estimate on how close to 0 the usual $\mathcal{O}(p^{-\infty})$ remains valid.